 I ask if he thinks they’d make me soup, let me sip juice, I for sure shouldn’t order the wine pairings?
 Or what if I did order and then just take a mouthful of each dish myself?
 Would chef be offended?
 We order an über.

 Paris has fancy übers.
 Fanciest I’ve ever seen.
 Slick cars pull up–audis, bimmers, you name it–and out jumps a well-coiffed Frenchman in a tailored suit.
-Holding the door, all the pleasantries, free water, newspapers,…
+Holding the door, all the pleasantries, bottled water, newspapers,…